11 Unconventional Italian Writing Practice Ideas to Get You Writing

 Blogs allow you to share your hobbies, ideas or travel experiences with others.

-For extra practice, provide an English translation of what you’re writing in Italian.
+For extra practice, you could also provide an English translation of what you’re writing in Italian.

 The only limit to a blogging journey is the writer’s imagination.
-So put on your thinking cap, get your writing mojo ready and begin!
+So put on your thinking cap and start writing!

 Are you feeling especially brave?